VitaminasG/AdminPanel/README.md

 # AdminPanel

-Copy and paste from my personal code of Birkbeck University - final marked assignment for PHP.
-Just to show for you my procedural PHP skills.
+Just a simple Copy and Paste from my final marked assignment for PHP - Birkbeck University.

+No OOP PHP just a simple procedural PHP  :shit: